network-automation/diff_configs/README.md

 This output gives no context but just shows one of various methods to possibly get the desired output in the format desired.

 # Changed Config vs Running Config
+This diff answers: What does the config I want to merge/add have, that the running config does not.

 The full playbook for this example is located here: [change_vs_running.yml](change_vs_running.yml)

 The difference between using `diff_against: running` and `--check` is that it will actually make the change to the config, but show the diff as it performs the change.
 As of Ansible 2.4 the `--check` and the `--diff` cannot be run at the same time.